MBC TV: 1988 — general strike

-On 26 August 1988, ahead of the 1988 Summer Olympic Games, MBC TV entered a period of indefinited general strike due to possible government interference.
-The network's morning bulletin failed to air after 100 unionized journalists barred the entrance of a non-union journalist.
+On 26 August 1988, ahead of the 1988 Summer Olympic Games, MBC TV entered a period of indefinite general strike due to possible government interference.
+The network's morning bulletin failed to air after 100 unionized journalists denied a non-union journalist entry.
 MBC produced 32% of the televised output for the Olympics.

 1999 — PD Note incident

-In 1999, Munhwa Broadcasting Corporation aired PD Note, a documentary program criticizing Jaerock Lee.
+In 1999, Munhwa Broadcasting Corporation aired PD Note, a documentary criticizing megachurch pastor Jaerock Lee.
 Members of the Manmin Central Church forcibly entered the TV station and cut off the power supply in the control room, interrupting the programme several times.
-Meanwhile, other supporters, numbering between 1,500 and 2,000 according to different sources, blocked off nearby roads.
+Meanwhile, other supporters, numbering between 1,500 and 2,000, blocked off nearby roads.
 Manmin Central Church members later filed a lawsuit against the TV station.
-Three church leaders and eight members of the church were sentenced to jail for between two and a half years and three years, for their roles in the protests.
+Three church leaders and eight members of the church were sentenced to jail for between two and a half and three years for their actions.

 2005 — Live Music Camp incident

-On Saturday, 30 July 2005, Rux was invited to appear on the MBC concert program Live Music Camp for their segment called "Is this song good?"
+On Saturday, 30 July 2005, the punk band Rux was invited to appear on the MBC concert program Live Music Camp on their segment "Is this song good?"
 The band members invited a large number of their supporters in the punk scene.

-Toward the end of the performance, two punks disrobed and leapt around the stage in front of the live audience and the cameras.
-Between four and five seconds of full-frontal nudity was broadcast across the nation.
+Towards the end of the performance, two punks took their clothes off and leapt around on stage in front of the live audience and cameras.
+Several seconds of full-frontal nudity were broadcast across the nation.
 The two streakers were mistakenly identified as members of the band Couch, although one was from Spiky Brats.
 Both were booked by the police without detention on charges of indecency and interference with a business.
 The police administered drug tests, but the results were negative.
-Won was also arrested for inviting the two to appear on the show.
+Rux's lead singer Won was also arrested for inviting the two to appear on the show.

-Public response was furious, both against Rux and the broadcaster.
+Public response was furious, against both the band and the broadcaster.
 MBC cancelled Music Camp, and the Korean Broadcasting Commission considered heavy disciplinary measures.
-Then mayor of Seoul, Lee Myung-bak suggested that Hongdae concerts be regulated by authorities, which prompted political rivals to compare Lee to former dictator Park Chung-hee.
-At this time, Yu In-chon had a good understanding of the college culture, so he took Lee Myung-bak to the club 'Drug' and said, 'Oh!
-Brothers' rock performance together and defended the club culture, thanks to this, Lee Myung-bak, who was about to wipe out the clubs, changed his mind, and he dismissed it as saying he would not do it himself.
+Then mayor of Seoul, Lee Myung-bak suggested that concerts in Seoul's Hongdae neighbourhood be regulated by the authorities, which prompted political rivals to compare Lee to former dictator Park Chung-hee.
+Future government minister Yu In-chon convinced Lee to step back from his suggestion.

-A plot from the tvN drama Plus Nine Boys parodied this incident.
+A plot on the tvN drama Plus Nine Boys parodied this incident.